lisaguthrie/AZDSDemo/README.md

 ![Dev Spaces](dev-spaces.png)

 The AKS cluster created for this lab contains support for Azure Dev Spaces, so that you can debug the individual services live in the Kubernetes cluster.
-There's a pre-wired error in the Hotels microservice you'll fix during the demo, then debug in your own Azure Dev Space to validate the fix worked.
+There's a pre-wired error in the Hotels microservice you'll fix during the lab, then debug in your own dev space to validate that the fix worked.

 ### Lab scenario